xiulinwang/xiulinwang.github.io/_pages/about.md

 News
 ======
+- [2019.11] Our journal paper "Group Analysis of Ongoing EEG Data Based on Fast Double-coupled Nonnegative Tensor Decomposition" is accepted by [Journal of Neuroscience Methods](-).
 - [2019.05] Our abstract paper "Fast Double-coupled Nonnegative Tensor Decomposition" is accepted by [SPARS2019](http://www.spars-workshop.org/en/index.html).
 - [2019.04] One-year COMAS funding for my doctoral study from University of Jyväskylä.
 - [2019.03] Our paper "Generalization of Linked Canonical Polyadic Tensor Decomposition for Group Analysis" is accepted by [ISNN2019](https://conference.cs.cityu.edu.hk/isnn/).